aglowid/React-boilerplate/README.md

 Note that I can supply multiple scopes, for example, `feat(ui,lang): added an option to save the image as svg and added language support for Spanish`.
 Here we introduce 2 features – a new button to save an image as svg and language support for Spanish.
 This means that there are 2 scopes.
 The scopes can be separated by the 3 delimiters - ,, / and \.
 These are all the possible scopes you can use in the project: `['optimise','build','chore','ci','docs','feat','fix','perf','refactor','revert','style','test','configuration']`

+##### Pull Request
+This repository contains a template which needs to be followed upon each PRs.
+You need to explain the purpose and answer certain question giving consents to certain tests and checks.
+This is to ensure developer follows the best practices and code base remains rich.